keystonejs/keystone/examples/NEW-EXAMPLES.md

 9. [Draw the rest of the owl](https://knowyourmeme.com/memes/how-to-draw-an-owl).
 Write and test your example, making sure that it's clearly commented.
 10. Add a smoke test to ensure your example is executed on CI.
 11. Update the `examples/README.md` with a link to your new example.
-12. Submit a PR for your example.
+12. Submit a PR for review.